techgrounds/techgrounds-JarBanf/10_Final-Project/Documents/checklist_deadlines_user-stories.md

         - 🍔 port 443
 - 🍔 5.
 Healthchecks
     - 🍔 Auto Scaling -> EC2: always enabled.
     - 🍔 Auto Scaling -> ELB: monitors whether intances are available to handle requests.
-When ir reports an unhealthy instance, EC2 Auto Scaling can replace it on its next periodic check.
+When it reports an unhealthy instance, EC2 Auto Scaling can replace it on its next periodic check.
     - 🍔 Target Group: If the target type is instance or ip, health checks are always enabled and cannot be disabled.
 - 🍔 6.
 Keep NACLs up-to-date.
 - 🔥 7.
-Design Documentation for using the application,.
+Design Documentation for using the application.
     - 🍔 Architecture Design
     - 🐂 Estimated monthly costs
     - 🔥 Configurations